markwalkernz/Storefront/README.md

 	- adds the ordered items to the customer.currentOrder object
 	- if the user would like to place another order, uses recursion to call the placeOrder function again

+Manager Functions

+bamazonManager.js provides the following features;

+- connection to the MySQL database
+- a start menu using inquirer
+- displayProductTable function which uses easy table to display the inventory and the current order in table format
+- functions which allow the manager to
+	- view all products in inventory
+	- view products that are low in stock
+	- add stock to exisitng products
+	- add a new product